Pratikshaa1216/CodeGreen_DataVis/README.md

 🌱 Future Scope

-Our vision is clear: Propel tech towards a greener future.
-By diving deeper into various programming languages and setting up benchmarks, we aim to:
+Our vision is clear:

+We want to make technology greener.
+To do this, we will:
+🌿 Promote eco-friendly coding.

+🤝 Gather developers who care about the planet.

-🌿 Advocate coding practices that are gentle on the environment.
+🚀 Create new tech solutions that are both powerful and good for the environment.
-🤝 Build a community of devs conscious of their code's ecological footprints.
-🚀 Lead the charge with innovations that balance tech prowess with environmental care.

 Remember, coding isn't just about solving problems; it's about making choices that resonate with our values.
 Let's code green! 🍃